epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 (columns), and the serial interval distribution used (rows).
 The black lines on each density plot represent the 90% credible interval*

+    ## Saving 9 x 9 in image

+    ## Picking joint bandwidth of 0.0653

+    ## Picking joint bandwidth of 0.0646

+    ## Picking joint bandwidth of 0.0632

+    ## Picking joint bandwidth of 0.061

+    ## Picking joint bandwidth of 0.0601
+    ## Picking joint bandwidth of 0.0601

+    ## Picking joint bandwidth of 0.068

+    ## Picking joint bandwidth of 0.0702

+    ## Picking joint bandwidth of 0.0708

+    ## Picking joint bandwidth of 0.0677

+    ## Picking joint bandwidth of 0.0514

+    ## Picking joint bandwidth of 0.0594

+    ## Picking joint bandwidth of 0.0722

+    ## Picking joint bandwidth of 0.0752

+    ## Picking joint bandwidth of 0.0768

 *Table 1: Estimated reproduction numbers (90% credible intervals) for the Wuhan outbreak conditioned on case data from the 25th of January, for scenarios with a MERS-like serial interval.
 Stratified by initial